-John Isaac Jones is a retired journalist currently living at Merritt Island, Florida.
+John Isaac Jones is a retired journalist currently living and writing at Merritt Island, Florida.

-For more than thirty years, “John I.,” as he prefers to be called, was a reporter for media outlets throughout the world.
+For more than thirty years, “John I.,” as he prefers to be called, was a reporter and writer for media outlets throughout the world.

 These included local newspapers in his native Alabama, The National Enquirer, News of the World in London, the Sydney Morning Herald, and NBC television.